Isle Software Build

 Before building, Arch Linux and Fedora users need to edit BIN_PREFIX in the relevant Makefile.
 For example, for chapter 5 software this is isle/software/book/ch05/Makefile.

-To build the software for a specific chapter, change to that directory and run make.
+To build all the software for a specific chapter, change to that directory and run make.
 For example:

 cd isle/software/book/ch05

-make
+make all

 cd isle/software/book/ch05